 - Focus on primary prevention.
 Primary prevention will be the major focus of primary care in 2025 and will be community focused. - Continuously improving health.
-Health will be continually assessed and worked on along multiple dimensions in 2025 so that the physical, medical, nutritional, behavioral, psychological, social, spiritual, and environmental conditions are measured and improved for all covered by primary care. - Patient/client-provider relationships.
-Trusting relationships between providers and patients/clients will be the basis of primary care's capacity for promoting health and managing disease.
+Health will be continually assessed and worked on along

+- Patient-provider relationships.
+Trusting relationships between providers and patients will be the basis of primary care's capacity for promoting health and managing disease.
 Health provider education will support this capacity.
 The primary care team members will work to instill caring, joy, love, faith, and hope into their relationship with each person.
 Once trust has been established, usually through in-person contact, effective communications using responsive and empathic email, phone calls, and avatar-based "cyber care" will reinforce this personal relationship. - Primary care team.
-Primary care team members will include the patient/client/family, nurse practitioners, physicians, psychologist, pharmacist, a health information technician, and community health workers.
+Primary care team members will include the patient, nurse practitioners, physicians, psychologist, pharmacist, a health information technician, and community health workers.
 "Visits" most often will be phone calls, televisits, or virtual visits, though in some cases the visit will be in the clinic.
-Besides a strong relationship among the patient/client and some of the primary care team members, most patients/clients will have a relational agent or personal health avatar made available (or enhanced) by their healthcare provider.
-This virtual agent will provide health education, coaching, and reinforcement, driven by the person's biomonitoring data and advanced care protocols.

-- Focus on behavioral change.
-Primary care routinely will work with individuals to understand how to move choices from the limbic system of the brain that unconsciously controls emotionally directed behaviors to the frontal areas of the cognitive brain, which controls conscious behaviors.
-This should result in more effective behavioral change. - Focus on quality and safety.
+Besides a strong relationship among the patient and some of the primary care team members, most patients will have a relational agent or personal health avatar made available by (or enhanced by) their healthcare provider.
+This virtual agent will provide health education, coaching, and reinforcement, driven by the person's biomonitoring data and advanced care protocols. - Focus on behavioral change.
+Primary care routinely will work with individuals to understand how to move choices from the limbic system of the brain that unconsciously controls emotionally directed behaviors to the frontal areas of the cognitive brain, which controls conscious behaviors. - Focus on quality and safety.
 The chronic care model will evolve to the expanded care model and beyond.
 By 2025, quality in primary care will include the triple aims of excellent healthcare experience, lower per capita costs, and improved population health. - Genome and epigenetic data use.
-By 2025, most individuals' genomes will be mapped and documented in their electronic health record (EHR), with secure access available from anywhere according to established permissions. - Broadened vital signs.
+By 2025, most individuals' genomes will be mapped and documented in their electronic health record (EHR), with secure access available from anywhere according to established permissions.

+- Broadened vital signs.
 The nature of vital signs and their collection will evolve to include a wider range of biophysical, mental/neurological, and place/environmental measures. - Personal and community vital signs.
 In 2025, primary care will be nearly inseparable from community health.
 Providers will network with neighborhoods and share their data (with appropriate privacy and security protections) with public health officials who coordinate activities to improve population health. - Person-centered care.
 In 2025, the individual or person involved in and receiving primary care will not be considered the "patient" except when he or she is in "inpatient care" or having care for acute episodes.
 Individuals will be doing enhanced self-care.
-Patientcentered primary care will have evolved to person- and family-centered primary care.
+Patient-centered primary care will have evolved to person- and family-centered primary care.
 The whole person will be the focus of care. - Integrative encounters in primary care.
-Integrative encounters will address all dimensions of health by bringing the knowledge of conventional, unconventional, complementary, alternative, traditional, and integrative medicine disciplines to bear across the many different cultural traditions of persons cared for.
+Integrative encounters will address all dimensions of health by bringing the knowledge of conventional, unconventional, complementary, alternative, traditional, and integrative medicine disciplines to bear across the many different cultural traditions of persons cared for. - 24/7 health care access.

-24/7 healthcare access.
 By 2025, health care will be available anytime and everywhere.
 People seldom will need to be evaluated in the primary care clinic.
 People will have 24/7 access to their relational agent and access by phone, email, or televisit to some human member of the primary care team much of the time.